ArtiomSu/Personal_Scripts_All_in_One/README.md

 ## terminal_heat_sink
 For now this only has the intro script that I use as for my youtube channel.
 It just draws some fancy heat sink and plays music.

+## terminal_helpers
+These scripts are fairly generic.
+##### bash_colours.sh
+Designed to be sourced by other scripts, it has the escape codes for different colours.
+##### cs.sh
+Shortcut script for different directories.
+Allows saving the current path and calling it later.
+Made a video about this on youtube.
+##### issue_text.sh
+This generates output to be used for /etc/issue to customise the tty prompt login.
+This is handy if you use startx as it looks nice before entering the password and login.
+##### mykill.sh
+This is a simple script that loops and attempts to kill a processs.
+I find that some processes don't die after a single kill command so this script takes care of that.

 ## android_screen_view.sh
 This lets you stream your android screen to the pc without any bs.